 Muscle Research

-Understanding the extremes of muscle performance – from elite athletes to children with muscle disease.
+Understanding the extremes of muscle performance – from elite athletes to children with muscle disease

-A major focus of our group is on ACTN3 – the Gene for Speed.
+A major focus of our work is the ACTN3 gene, often called the “Gene for Speed.”

 We were the first to show that one in five people worldwide do not make ACTN3 protein due to a genetic change in the ACTN3 gene (R577X).
 We now know that ACTN3 is vital for elite sprint performance.
-In fact, having ACTN3 is essential for an Olympic-level sprinter!
+In fact, having ACTN3 is essential for an Olympic-level sprinter.

 ACTN3 also affects muscle diseases.
 We showed that not having ACTN3 slows disease progression in Duchenne muscular dystrophy – an inherited muscle disease that affects one in 6,000 boys.
 Our research on ACTN3 and other sports genes continues through our leadership in international consortiums like Athlome Consortium.